+Authors’ Response

-We have now broadened the scope of the discussion section.
-First, we make a stronger emphasis to our findings that accelerators contribute to women in aspects that are identified by the literature as significant challenges to female entrepreneurship.
-We also discuss our findings in light of feminist approaches and link them to the immerging debate of women-friendly vs. women-focused/dedicated accelerators and support systems.
-We also added a discussion of the findings regarding access to capital and the importance of assessing accelerators’ impact on this central aspect in the long run, which should promote women’s future success, and not merely participation, in entrepreneurship.
+We have now broadened the scope of the Discussion section.
+First, we make a stronger emphasis in our findings that accelerators help women founders in aspects that are identified by the literature as significant challenges to female entrepreneurship.
+We also discuss our findings in light of feminist approaches, and link them to the emerging debate of women-friendly vs. women-focused/dedicated accelerators and support systems.
+We also added a discussion of the findings regarding access to capital, and the importance of assessing accelerators’ impact on this central aspect in the long term, which should promote women’s future success, and not merely participation, in entrepreneurship.

 We should end by expressing our sincere gratitude to your valuable and helpful comments.
-They are of great assistance for us in evolving the manuscript and we recognize their importance for us.
-Thank you.
+They were especially valuable to us in modifying and clarifying the manuscript.

+Responses to Review #3

+Review #3, Comment #1

+In my first review, I expressed serious concerns about the theoretical development of the paper, the empirical choices, as well as the overall contribution of the study.
+In their revision, the author(s) made a conscientious effort to address mine and the other two reviewers' concerns.
+They have a very unique and rich dataset documenting the goals, experiences, and outcomes of accelerator graduates in the Israeli hi-tech sector over the 2011-2019 period, with data collected through structured interviews (n=762).
+Unfortunately, the concerns I have with the theoretical and empirical set-up of the paper still remain.
+Below, I elaborate on my major concerns and offer some suggestions for further development of the manuscript.

+Authors’ Response

 We thank you for your feedback and helpful comments.
-We appreciate them and hope you should feel we have used them to further improve the manuscript.
-We believe that by further focusing our paper, strengthening the theoretical development and improving the empirical discussion and analyses, the paper is now more solid.
+We appreciate them and have used them to further improve the manuscript.
+We believe that by focusing our paper, strengthening the theoretical development, and improving the empirical discussion and analyses, we have improved the paper significantly.

+Review #3, Comment #2

+The author(s) explore four barriers to women's entrepreneurship in the high-tech sector, and this choice, as I noted in my first review, is somewhat arbitrary.
+I was particularly concerned that access to capital was not explored as a barrier to women's entrepreneurship, particularly since it was identified as the Number 1 goal for joining the accelerator.
+In the revised paper, the author(s) note that "they do not treat access to capital as a separate barrier, but rather consider it an outcome of the barriers discussed above" (p.
+7).
+However, when the author(s) discuss social capital on p.
+4, they do note that high-quality networks enhance self-efficacy, and that social capital signals credibility (a prerequisite for legitimacy), just as exclusion from investor networks makes it harder to secure capital.
+So why are entrepreneurial self-efficacy and legitimacy highlighted as distinct barriers, when they, too, are a function of social (and perhaps specific human) capital?